 |Rank||Auto insurance company||Average annual rates|

-Cheapest car insurance in Minnesota with a prior accident
+Cheapest full coverage car insurance in Minnesota with a prior accident

 State Farm, Auto-Owners and American Family offered drivers with a single accident on their driving record the cheapest full coverage car insurance quotes in Minnesota.

-Together, these insurers offered car insurance rates 35% less than the state average of $3,488.
+Together, these insurers offered full coverage rates 35% less than the state average of $3,488.